 Volunteers are the heartbeat that make nearly every Hoyt Arboretum program possible.
 They keep trails cleared, lead public tours and nature walks, assist visitors in the Visitor Center and on the trails, contribute to community science initiatives, and expand the herbarium.

-If you are interested in becoming a part of the team that keeps the Arboretum thriving, consider the various volunteer opportunities offered through Hoyt Arboretum Friends.
+If you are interested in becoming a part of the community that keeps the Arboretum thriving, consider the various volunteer opportunities offered through Hoyt Arboretum Friends.
 In addition to the programs below, volunteers also support administration and database management, outreach, photography, social media, and special events.
 Our Board of Directors and committees are also volunteer positions.

-- Tuesday Crew volunteers maintain our trails and trees on Tuesdays, all year round.
+- Tuesday Crew volunteers maintain our trails and trees on Tuesdays all year round.

-- Saturday Crew volunteers maintain our trails and trees during the growing season from April through October.
+- Saturday Crew volunteers maintain our trails and trees during the growing season from March through October.

 - Trail Rovers are walking ambassadors, traveling the trails to greet guests and interpret the Arboretum.